sphinx-doc/sphinx/doc/ext/doctest.rst

    ``DONT_ACCEPT_TRUE_FOR_1`` (by default, doctest accepts "True" in the output where "1" is given -- this is a relic of pre-Python 2.2 times).

+   This directive supports two options:

+   * ``hide``, a flag option, hides the doctest block in other builders.
+By default it is shown as a highlighted doctest block.

+   * ``options``, a string option, can be used to give a comma-separated list of doctest flags that apply to each example in the tests.
+(You still can give explicit flags per example, with doctest comments, but they will show up in other builders too.)

 .. directive:: .. testcode:: [group]

    A code block for a code-output-style test.

+   This directive supports one option:

+   * ``hide``, a flag option, hides the code block in other builders.
+By default it is shown as a highlighted code block.

 .. directive:: .. testoutput:: [group]